Claim: Target is offering free credit monitoring service to customers who may have been affected by its credit card security breach.

-Origins: Shoppers' confidence in the Target chain of retail stores was shaken when the company announced in late 2013 that a credit card security breach which occurred during the 2013 holiday shopping season had compromised about 40 million customer credit cards.
-One of Target's responses to that crisis of consumer confidence was the sending out of millions of e-mail notifications in mid-January 2014 to customers who have may been affected by that breach, announcing that the company was offering a year's worth of free credit monitoring and identity theft insurance (through Experian) to help reassure their shoppers and protect them from becoming victims of credit card and identity theft.
+Origins: Shoppers' confidence in the Target chain of retail stores was shaken when the company announced in late 2013 a credit card security breach which occurred during the 2013 holiday shopping season had compromised about 40 million customer credit cards.
+One of Target's responses to that crisis of consumer confidence was the sending out of millions of e-mail notifications in mid-January 2014 to customers who may have been affected by that breach, announcing the company was offering a year's worth of free credit monitoring and identity theft insurance (through Experian) to help reassure their shoppers and protect them from becoming victims of credit card and identity theft.
 Interested recipients simply had to go to https://creditmonitoring.target.com/ and enter their names and e-mail addresses to sign up:

-Naturally, given the recent news about Target's credit card security woes — and the fact that the "free credit monitoring" messages were sent with return addresses outside the target.com domain (TargetNews@target.bfi0.com) and were mailed even to customers who hadn't shopped at Target during the period in which the security breach occurred — many recipients were suspicious of those messages and believed they might be part of the same (or another) scheme to compromise credit card numbers.
-However, although Target perhaps could have found a better way of notifying customers about their offer, company representatives have confirmed that the free credit monitoring messages are legitimate and were indeed sent by Target:
+Naturally, given the recent news about Target's credit card security woes — and that the "free credit monitoring" messages were sent with return addresses outside the target.com domain (TargetNews@target.bfi0.com) and were mailed even to customers who hadn't shopped at Target during the period in which the security breach occurred — many recipients were suspicious of those messages and believed they might be part of the same (or another) scheme to compromise credit card numbers.
+However, although Target perhaps could have found a better way of notifying customers about its offer, company representatives have confirmed the free credit monitoring messages are legitimate and were indeed sent by Target:

 An email sent to the roughly 70 million Target customers who may have been affected by a pre-Christmas data breach is causing panic among those who fear it could be an attempt to victimize them again.